zalando-nakadi/fahrschein/README.md

     - Less garbage and higher performance
     - No required base classes for events
  - Support for both high-level (subscription) and low-level apis
- - Pluggable HTTP client implementations using [`ClientHttpRequestFactory`](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/http/client/ClientHttpRequestFactory.html) interface
+ - Pluggable HTTP client implementations

 ## Installation